What was Ruth Buzzi's Net Worth?

 Philanthropy

 Significantly involved in charity, Buzzi supports such charitable organizations as the Make-A-Wish Foundation, St. Jude's Hospital, and the Utopia Animal Rescue Ranch.
-Ruth was honored as one of the "Great Women of Texas" by the Ft.
-Worth Business Press.
+Ruth was honored as one of the "Great Women of Texas" by the Fort Worth Business Press.
+Ruth and Kent also founded their own charity called the Sunset Charity Foundation, a nonprofit to support families and single parents who have urgent needs.